dmontaner/tabdif/tabdif_intro.md

 ```

 Imagine some of the rows are duplicated
-(or better that they have dulicated id)
+(or better that they have duplicated id)